sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-23-things-to-do-after-installing-elementary-os-freya.md

 Follow this link [https://github.com/nathandyer/elementary-dropbox-mods](https://github.com/nathandyer/elementary-dropbox-mods) for installing the dropbox.

-<b>Note</b>:- You may found out that after reboot there is no dropbox icon on wingpanel and no icon on slingshot as well at least in my case i faced this issue.

-To fix this just download the dropbox for ubuntu from dropbox site and install it and then every thing start working fine.

 <h3><a id="install-oracle-jdk">Install Oracle JDK</a></h3>
 For Installing Java on follow the [post]({% post_url 2015-10-03-install-oracle-jdk-on-ubuntu %}).